bjpop/gurita/docs/_sources/command_line_syntax.rst.txt

    * Plotting and summary information commands do not modify the data.
 They simply perform their respective task on the current data set (such as making a plot) and then pass the same data along unchanged to the next command in the chain.
    * If the last command in a chain is a transformation Hatch will assume that you want the transformed data to be sent to the standard output, so it will do this automatically for you.
    * If the last command in a chain is a plotting command, then Hatch will assume that your primary goal was to generate the plot, and therefore it will not automatically send the data to the standard output at the end.
-You can override this behaviour by adding an explicit ``stdout`` command at the end of the chain.
+You can override this behaviour by adding an explicit ``out`` command at the end of the chain.
    * You may have more than one plotting command in a chain.

 .. _help: